 From £100s of pounds off per couple to free nights and even free weeks, travel companies offer all sorts of money-off deals to get us booking early.
-You'll find discounts on brochure prices with anything up to 50 per cent off the price of your holiday.
-Thomson, Inghams and Olympic Holidays are just a few of the tour operators offering excellent early bird discounts.
+You'll find discounts on brochure prices with anything up to 50 per cent off the original price of a holiday.
+Thomson, Balkan Holidays and Cosmos Holidays are just a few of the tour operators offering excellent early bird discounts.

 By thinking about next year's trip now, you'll have the pick of the crop in terms of destinations, flights and hotels.
 Those who know exactly what they want will appreciate this factor.

 If you're travelling as a family, booking early means you're more likely to find seats together on the flight and once you've selected you're destination, you can spend the rest of the year looking for the best family-friendly beaches, restaurants and attractions (the exciting stuff!).

 David Pointer at Western & Oriental says: "You can guarantee features like inter-connecting rooms and it also gives you the opportunity to budget over a longer period of time, as well as choosing the flights you want, especially if you're looking for regional departures.
 For peak travel times such as Easter, Christmas and school holidays, you will rarely be able to take advantage of offers unless you book a long way ahead."